Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 ### IFindPairsProcessor

 `IFindPairsProcessor` is an interface you must implement in a struct and provide an instance of when invoking `FindPairs`.
-The best way to think of it is it’s like a custom job type, except you do not need to add the `[BurstCompile]` attribute.
+Think of it like a custom job type, except you do not need to add the `[BurstCompile]` attribute.

 The interface requires that you implement an `Execute(in FindPairsResult result)`.